-ECBC-MAC (Encrypted Cipher Block Chaining Message Authentication Code) is introduced as an enhancement to address the security vulnerabilities of standard CBC-MAC when handling variable-length messages.
+Encrypted Cipher Block Chaining Message Authentication Code (ECBC-MAC) is introduced as an enhancement to address the security vulnerabilities of standard CBC-MAC when handling variable-length messages.
 CBC-MAC is a widely adopted Message Authentication Code construction based on the CBC mode, primarily used in symmetric-key cryptography for data integrity protection.
-In this scheme, the entire message is segmented into fixed-length blocks, processed sequentially using CBC encryption, and only the final ciphertext block is retained as the authentication tag output.
+In this mode, the entire message is segmented into fixed-length blocks, processed sequentially using CBC encryption, and only the final ciphertext block is retained as the authentication tag output.
 This tag is then used to verify that the data has not been tampered with during transmission \cite{bellare2000cbc}.

 Although CBC-MAC is proven secure for fixed-length messages, it suffers from the Length Extension Attack vulnerability when applied to variable-length messages.
 ECBC-MAC resolves this flaw by introducing an additional encryption step at the end of the process.
-The fundamental approach is to first process the message in CBC mode using a key $K$ to obtain an intermediate value $t=F_{CBC}$, and another key $K_1$ is employed to encrypt $t$, ultimately generating $tag=E(K_1,t)$.
+As shown in Fig.\ref{ECBC-MAC}, the fundamental approach is to first process the message in CBC mode using a key $K$ to obtain an intermediate value $t=F_{CBC}$, and another key $K_1$ is employed to encrypt $t$, ultimately generating $tag=E(K_1,t)$.
 Both $F$ and $E$ can use the same secure PRF (or block cipher algorithm).

-Furthermore, to securely manage situations where the message length is not an exact multiple of the block size (i.e., padding), researchers have developed several advanced structures.
-These include the three-key XCBC-MAC \cite{bellare2000cbc} and the CMAC mode \cite{dworkin2003cmac} recommended by NIST, both designed to improve efficiency and simplify key management.
+Furthermore, to securely manage situations where the message length is not an exact multiple of the block size (i.e., padding), researchers have proposed a variety of enhanced structures, such as the three-key XCBC-MAC \cite{bellare2000cbc} and the CMAC mode \cite{dworkin2003cmac} recommended by NIST, in order to improve efficiency and simplify key management.

-\subsection{Asymptotic Security}
+\subsection{Asymptotic security}